Welcome to our comprehensive guide to the Moselle Valley!

 Indeed, at the confluence of the Moselle and the Rhine, Koblenz marks the end of the journey.

-Starting point for cruises on the Rhine and the Moselle, the city belonged to the electorate of Trier for a long time (from 1018 to 1797).
+The city is a starting point for cruises on the Rhine and the Moselle, and it belonged to the electorate of Trier for a long time (from 1018 to 1797).

 Deutsches Eck